 Times are truly changing, even preparing for a job interview got better and cooler.
 Discover how Filipino Millennials do it.

 So you got a call from the company you applied to and been asked to come in for a face-to-face interview — congratulations!
 You’re ecstatic, you’re pumped, you’re all hyped up, baby!
 Then anxiety creeps in.
 You ask yourself ” What can I do to seal the deal?”
-After all, one slip-up can cause you to loose that chance of employment.
+After all, one slip-up can cause you to lose that chance of employment.

 This is the case most job-seekers experience before showing up to a job interview, including Filipino millennials.
 Of course one should cover all the basics: dress appropriately, arrive on time and turn off the phone.
 But what else can you do to make your mark and be deemed worthy of the job?